 - 1. Each report must include the amount of political contributions from each person that in the aggregate exceed \$50, the full name and address of the person making the contributions, and the dates of the contributions.
 ELEC.
 CODE § 254.031(a)(1). - 2.
 "Contribution" means a direct or indirect transfer of money, goods, services, or any other thing of value and includes an agreement made or other obligation incurred, whether legally enforceable or not, to make a transfer.
 ELEC.
-CODE § 251.001(2).

-- 3. "In-kind contribution" means a contribution of goods, services, or any other thing of value, except money, and includes an agreement made or other obligation incurred, whether legally enforceable or not, to make such a contribution.
+CODE § 251.001(2). - 3.
+"In-kind contribution" means a contribution of goods, services, or any other thing of value, except money, and includes an agreement made or other obligation incurred, whether legally enforceable or not, to make such a contribution.
 The term does not include a direct campaign expenditure.
 Ethics Commission Rules § 20.1(8).
 For reporting purposes, the value of an in-kind contribution is the fair market value.
 Id. § 20.51(a). - 4.
 "Direct campaign expenditure" means a campaign expenditure that does not constitute a contribution by the person making the expenditure.
 A campaign expenditure is not a contribution from the person making the expenditure if it is made without the prior consent or approval of the candidate or officeholder on whose behalf the expenditure was made; or it is made in connection with a measure, but is not a political contribution to a political committee supporting or opposing the measure.
-Id § 20.1(5). - 5.
-If a candidate gives prior consent or approval to a third party to make political expenditures on behalf of the candidate, the third party has made an in-kind contribution to the candidate, and the candidate has accepted the in-kind contribution and must report it on the campaign finance report covering the period in which he accepted the contribution.
+Id § 20.1(5).

+- 5. If a candidate gives prior consent or approval to a third party to make political expenditures on behalf of the candidate, the third party has made an in-kind contribution to the candidate, and the candidate has accepted the in-kind contribution and must report it on the campaign finance report covering the period in which he accepted the contribution.
 Ethics Advisory Opinion No. 331 (1996). - 6.
 There is credible evidence that the IFFCRG entered into a verbal agreement with the respondent regarding the endorsement of his campaign, and the respondent was aware that the IFFCRG was going to engage in various activities to support his campaign.
 Accordingly, there was an agreement between the parties that constituted a contribution that was offered with the intent that it be used in connection with an election.
 Thus, the contribution at issue was an in-kind political contribution. - 7.
-Because the activities and expenditures made on behalf of the respondent by the IFFCRG were in-kind political contributions, the respondent had the burden of determining the fair market value and reporting those contributions.
-The fact that the IFFCRG filed campaign finance reports disclosing political expenditures during the periods at issue indicates that the amounts were readily determinable, and the respondent could have learned the value of the in-kind contributions and disclosed them during the proper reporting periods.
-If when the respondent spoke to staff he described the communications as direct campaign expenditures, staff would have explained that direct campaign expenditures are required to be reported only if he received notice of the direct campaign expenditures.
-Staff would have also explained that in-kind contributions are required to be reported. - 8.
-The respondent did not correct the 2010 reports at issue, but rather, the respondent reported the \$41,169.95 on his July 2011 semiannual report as an in-kind political contribution, after he received written notice from the IFFCRG and over a year after the election.
+Because the activities and expenditures made on behalf of the respondent by the IFFCRG were in-kind political contributions, the respondent had the burden of determining the value of the contributions and reporting those contributions.
+The fact that the IFFCRG filed campaign finance reports disclosing political expenditures during the periods at issue indicates that the amounts were readily determinable, and the respondent could have learned the value of the in-kind contributions and disclosed them during the proper reporting periods. - 8.
+The respondent did not report the in-kind political contributions until July 12, 2011, after he received written notice from the IFFCRG and over two years after the election.
 Accordingly, the respondent did not timely report the in-kind political contributions from the IFFCRG.
 Therefore, there is credible evidence of a violation of section 254.031(a)(1) of the Election Code and section 20.219(11) of the Ethics Commission Rules.